s88037z/taroko-hw/README.md

 - After consideration ,I choose **Nextjs** for implementation.one is because it's preferred way,another reason is that I want take the challenge although I'm not familiar with it. it's worth spending time on it and make this assignment more meaningful.

 - Because I think `CRA` a more suitable way to handle this case.
-I will discuss my decision with `NEXTjs`(this prj) and both `CRA`(if I used it) and in bellow.
+I will discuss my decision with `NEXTjs`(this prj) and both `CRA`(if I used it) in bellow.

 ### State Management:

 - CRA:
-  - In my previous projects ,I used redux a lot.but it had some criticism like too many boilerplate code.now a optional choice may be with `react-query`+other lightweight redux-like lib (ex.`zustand`).I would use this option in this prj.the reason I think this [article](https://tkdodo.eu/blog/practical-react-query) has a good point.a simple version is that lots of state we handle in client side may actually be no need if we have a better caching mechanism to handle the server side data. with that we can reduce the complexity instead of lifting them up to client state.
+  - In my previous projects ,I used redux a lot.but it had some criticism like too many boilerplate code.Now another optional choice may be `react-query`+other lightweight redux-like lib (ex.`zustand`).I would take this option if I use CRA in this prj.the reason why it looks good I think this [article](https://tkdodo.eu/blog/practical-react-query) has a good point.

+    A simple version is that lots of state we handle in client side may actually be no need if we have a better caching mechanism to handle the server side data. with that we can reduce the complexity instead of lifting them up to client state.
 - Nextjs:
-  - nexjs have lots of it's own caching mechanism to have the similar effect like react-query.also this app is quit simple, so I am not using any other third-party lib in prj.
+  - Nexjs have lots of it's own caching mechanism to have the similar effect like react-query.also this app is quit simple, so I am not using any other third-party lib in prj.

 ### Styles System:

 - CRA:

-  - I used Material UI the most in the previous project. the pros is that it let you implement easy ui quickly.but it's hard to fully customize.Someone draw a illustration to explain it:
+  - I used Material UI the most in the previous project. the pros is that it let you implement easy ui quickly.but it's hard to fully customize.Some engineer draw a illustration to explain it:
     ![image](https://github.com/s88037z/taroko-hw/blob/main/readme-assests/css-circles.png)

-    Our goal is to be in the intersection of three circle (with functionality,good styles,and CSS+:make use do work easily). however as engineer we should be able to fully control every circle (i.e. we can choose any solution in each pieces). but with lib like material UI, we are bond to the solutions it gave us. for this prj,I may try to use `tailwind` or pure css combined with `some headless ui`.
+    Our goal is to be in the intersection of three circle (with functionality,good styles,and CSS+:make us do work easily). however as engineer we should be able to fully control every circle (i.e. we can choose any solution in each pieces). but with lib like material UI, we are bond to the solutions it gave us. for this prj,I may try to use `tailwind` or pure css combined with some `headless ui`.

 - Nextjs
   - Since `css-module` is the preferred way,and the app is simple.so I choose it. some styles I peek `Bulma` and `Radix` for quick setup, the functionality I use `Radix` for something like Dialog,Notification.

 ### Sum up

-- So the libs I install was:
+- So the librarays I install was:

   - Framework:Nextjs
-  - State management: No (utilizing Nextjs caching & rTact context)
+  - State management: No (utilizing Nextjs caching & React context)
   - Styles:Css-module,Radix
     - react-spring: for some physics effect, I just use it in [one place](contacts-app/components/Boop/Boop.tsx)
-    - react-responsive: for using some media-query hook in component for RWD
+    - react-responsive: for using some media-query hook in components for RWD
   - Form handling: react-hook-form.

   - Testing: jest ,and testing-library